drobinkent/CLB/Docs/Test.md

 How to do test :

 Assume we want to test 32 packets per second using 4 links. our precision tolerance is 2 packets.
 So total weight group can be 16

-so in make file, DBITMASK_LENGTH = 16 and DPRECISION_FACTOR = 1
--- here 16 means 16 weight groups and 1 means shofting right 1 times. which is equivalent to divide by 2 that means precision of 2. and for representing 16 we need 4 bits (0 to 15)
+Also you have to make sure that the sum of the wight is at max 16. so in make file, DBITMASK_LENGTH = 16 and DPRECISION_FACTOR = 1 -- here 16 means 16 weight groups and 1 means shofting right 1 times. which is equivalent to divide by 2 that means precision of 2. and for representing 16 we need 4 bits (0 to 15)